-After six months of traveling and at least visiting thirty different pools, I must finally say that Nell had made great progress in swimming.
-Since she got swimming goggles, they practice snorkeling every day and I hope I will finally be able to get them to the reef.
+After six months of travelling and at least visiting thirty different pools, I must finally say that Nell had made great progress in swimming.
+Since she got swimming goggles, they practice snorkelling every day and I hope I will finally be able to get them to the reef.

 Crepes for breakfast and off we go

 We had this tradition that every Sunday Marius was preparing pancakes (crapes to be more precise) and this Sunday it was no different.

 Thus, in the morning we had Marius’s famous pancakes for breakfast, this time with fruit and cottage cheese, and cinnamon.
 Man, he just surpassed himself, I can safely say that they were delicious.